photo credit: BStok Production

 3 Key Benefits of Daily Meditation

 I did it!
-I, the person who rarely commits to anything for more than a few days, has been meditating for a year now.
+I, the person who rarely commits to anything for more than a few days, have been meditating for a year now.
 I’m bursting with joy, not only because I pulled it off, but because of the benefits of daily meditation.

 Let’s be honest here.
 I don’t always have 15-30 minutes every morning to meditate.
 I also, don’t do it twice a day.
 But my commitment was real and I found ways around my busy schedule.
 That’s because meditation doesn’t have to take place in the perfect quiet setting, or for a specified time.
 Yes, it’s nice to have a quiet room or be out on the beach when you are meditating, but it’s not a dealbreaker.
 You can do it anywhere, even as your plane is about to take off for an exciting adventure.
 That’s kind of my favorite place to do it actually, as I am quite the nervous flyer and meditation calms me down.

 I kicked my excuses to the curb and gave it my all.
-Even if I only closed my eyes for a few minutes and took in some deep breaths on the train, I counted that as a mini meditation session.
+Even if I only closed my eyes for a few minutes and took in some deep breaths on the train, I counted that as a mini-meditation session.
 After all, we are busy people, aren’t we?

 With that said, 70% of the year, I did spend on my favorite chair in my office, actually meditating for about 15-30 minutes every morning.
-I adapted to the routine of waking up, brushing my teeth and plopping myself on my chair.
+I adapted to the routine of waking up, brushing my teeth, and plopping myself on my chair.
 Once I learned a few meditating techniques I had the confidence to put aside the guided meditations and spend that time on my own, with my own thoughts.

 If you believe that you are only good at meditating if you can turn your thoughts off completely and have a perfect time just sitting with yourself without any interruptions, you are in for loads of disappointment.
 Except for a very few extremely disciplined people, who have likely meditated for years at a time, that’s very hard to achieve.